david-love121/svelte-developer-portfolio/README.md

 ---

-Built with ❤️ using SvelteKit and Claude Sonnet 4, deployed on GitHub Pages.
+Built with ❤️ using SvelteKit and Tailwind CSS, deployed on GitHub Pages.

+*This portfolio was developed with assistance from Claude Sonnet 3.5, demonstrating modern web development practices and clean, maintainable code architecture.*